SussexUCU/USS/README.md

-# USS
+# Universities Superannuation Scheme (USS)
-Data, calcs, code and graphs on the Universities Superannuation Scheme.
+Data, code, calcs, graphs, original USS documents and references.
+If anything is missing or unclear

 ## Folder and file organisation